DaDanielL/Twitter_DataMiner/README.md

 ![Main Screen](/demo/mainsc.PNG)

-To stream tweets, click the circle underneath 'Collect Data' and you will come across this screen:
+To stream tweets, click the icon underneath 'Collect Data' and you will come across this screen:

 ![Stream Screen 1](/demo/streamsc1.PNG)